yigittanyel/yigittanyel/README.md

 # 💫 About Me:
-🔭 I’m currently working on Adesso.<br>🌱 I’m working about .NET technologies, Angular and Flutter. <br>💬 Ask me about .NET framework and software engineering.
+🔭 I’m currently working at Adesso.<br>🌱 I’m working about .NET technologies, Angular and Flutter. <br>💬 Ask me about .NET framework and software engineering.

 ## 🌐 Socials: